 You don’t need a super loud amp to achieve these results, which is why next, I will show you some of the best bass practice amps that will serve your needs, even if you decide to get something bigger down the line.

 Like their instruments, Fender has put out consistently good amplifiers.
 In fact, Leo Fender originally started his business out as a radio repairman, so some of his earliest work was with speakers and amplifiers before branching out into making guitars and basses.

-At the end of the day, you get that classic, rich, Fender tone, and that’s perfect for most people.
+At the end of the day, you get that classic, rich Fender tone, and that’s perfect for most people.

-The auxiliary port is awesome for hooking up your devices so you can play music through the 15-watt speaker, and while it’s not designed to an extremely loud and powerful amp, there is a headphone jack, in case you need to be extremely quiet, such as if you want to practice at night without waking anyone up.
+The auxiliary port is awesome for hooking up your devices so you can play music through the 15-watt speaker, and while it’s not designed to be an extremely loud and powerful amp, there is a headphone jack in case you need to be extremely quiet, such as if you want to practice at night without waking anyone up.